 I must say, though, that I wasn’t that sad when the local one closed its doors.
 In the beginning, I loved that store.
-It had a nice café on the second floor and on my Fridays off, I could stop there after dropping the kids off at school, have a cup of coffee, maybe a brownie, and browse books.
+It had a nice café on the second floor.
+On my Fridays off, I could stop there after dropping the kids off at school, have a cup of coffee, maybe a brownie, and browse books.
 But then they changed their opening hours to 10:00 a.m.
 Gone was that treat.

-For me it just means life is back to before Borders.
-There is amazon, and amazon to me is the real advantage in 21st Century book life.
-I love researching and buying books at amazon, and I use their “save for later” cart function as my virtual “to read” list.
-Plus I can buy books in France or Germany if I want to.
+There is Amazon, and Amazon to me is the real advantage in 21st-century-book life.
+I love researching and buying books at Amazon, and I use their “save for later” cart function as my virtual “to read” list.
+Plus I can buy books from France or Germany if I want to.